cmike444/microhomology/README.md

 #### CRIPSR

 Perform microhomology on a DNA sequence using the [CRISPR](https://www.youtube.com/watch?v=2pp17E4E-O8) technique.
 This class takes two inputs, an Ensembl Gene ID _(string)_ and the microhomology strategies _(array)_.
-Using the Ensembl DNA and [CRISPR algorithm](lib/microhomology/strategies.rb), the DNA is scanned to identify target sites on both forward and reverse strands.
+Using the DNA returned from Ensembl and the [CRISPR algorithm](lib/microhomology/strategies.rb), the DNA is scanned to identify target sites on both forward and reverse strands.
 Once target sites are identified, microhomology will be performed according to each strategy in the array.

 >**Note:** This currently relies on the Ensembl REST API for it's data.
 DNA can only be obtained by using a valid Ensembl Gene ID.
 Additional options for obtaining DNA via other sources such as text files, formated files or 3rd Party API's is intended to be added at a later date.